-It is also worth noting that once we have identified a known reader through a sign-up form or a lead capture URL, we will be able to collect known reader analytics across other Turtl Docs they read, too, even if they don’t fill in another form.
+It is also worth noting that once we have identified a known reader through a sign-up form, lead-capture URL, etc., we will be able to collect known reader analytics across other Turtl Docs they read, too, even if they weren't identified again through one of the above methods.

 However, if the reader clears their browser cookies, we won’t be able to track known reader analytics until they complete a new sign-up form, or open a new lead capture URL.

-Another thing to be aware of is that being logged into Turtl will exclude readers from being shown in the Known reader's section.
-However, if a logged-in user completes the sign-up form, it will be counted towards the number of signups.
+Being logged into Turtl will exclude readers from being shown in the Known reader's section.

 This is where your known reader information is stored.
 If your CRM is integrated with Turtl, your CRM will show here.
 Turtl will appear if you don't have one set up.
 Internal means the reader had access to the Doc either through SSO or email authentication (Source will show as 'Authentication' in this case).

-If a person completes the form when they’re already identified (a known reader), the store which identified them first will be written in the “Known readers” section.
+If a person completes the form when they’re already identified (a known reader), the store that identified them first will be written in the “Known readers” section.